 - Photography, Expanded, an initiative of the Magnum Foundation to inspire documentary photographers to extend their storytelling practice beyond the still image.

 - The School for Poetic Computation, an artist-run school about the intersection of code, design, hardware, and theory.

 You can occasionally find me hanging out at Orbital.

 I co-founded two design practices: Sextantworks, which orchestrated adventures in places you aren’t supposed to be, and Antidote Games, which creates playful experiences for understanding complex realities.

 Sextantworks functioned like a mix between a design studio and a Burning Man camp, creating dozens of site-specific adventures in New York City and abroad over the course of nearly four years.
 I organized the inspired exploits of intrepid underground creatives into a design methodology that drilled into the historic nature of unloved and overlooked places.
 We transformed people’s sense of risk and possibility in the built environment.
-We garnered a fair bit of attention in the press, attracting high-end, private commissions, among other client work.
+Our exploits garnered a fair bit of attention in the press, attracting high-end, private commissions, among other client work.

 Of all my accomplishments, few will top being voted “Most Likely to Discover Time Travel” by my junior high classmates.